qpic/qpic/README.md

 ### PDF

-`qpic -t pdf my_graphic.qpic` will produce a PDF file named `my_graphic.pdf`.
+`qpic -f pdf my_graphic.qpic` will produce a PDF file named `my_graphic.pdf`.
 This graphic can be viewed directly with a PDF viewer.
 To insert the graphic into a LaTeX document, add the following line to the preamble:

 ```
 \usepackage{graphicx}